Download this document

 - After the assessment of the property has been made, and any exemptions subtracted from the assessed value, the remaining value is known as the net taxable value.
 This is the starting point for the calculation of taxes.

 - As part of the budget-making process every year, the County Council sets the tax rates.
-The tax rates are set separately for each class of property, and for land and buildings.
-The classes are: Residential, Vacation Rental, Commercial, Industrial, Agriculture, Conservation, Hotel/Resort, and Homestead.
-Other than Homestead, the classes are based on the property’s highest and best use, which is usually the same as the zoning.
+The tax rates are set based upon the 'highest use' of all 'actual use' found on the property.
+The tax classes are: Residential, Vacation Rental, Commercial, Industrial, Agriculture, Conservation, Hotel/Resort, Residential Investor, Commercialized Home Use and Homestead.
+Vacant Land is assigned a tax rate based upon the underlying zoning, untiil such time as a use is established.